 A. All Acasti shareholders as of July 14, 2021 (the "Acasti record date") are invited to attend the Acasti annual and special meeting, including shareholders whose shares are held by their brokerage firm or another similar organization, or who otherwise do not hold their common shares in their own name, who are considered "beneficial shareholders."
-Beneficial shareholders fall into two categories-those who object to their identity being made known to the issuers of securities which they own ("OBOs") and those who do not object to their identity being made known to the issuers of securities which they own ("OBOs") and those who do not object to their identity being made known to the issuers of the securities should note that only proxies deposited by Acasti shareholders who appear on the records maintained by Acasti's registrar and transfer agent as registered holders of Acasti common shares will be recognized for the purposes of attending and voting at the Acasti annual and special meeting.
+Beneficial shareholders fall into two categories-those who object to their identity being made known to the issuers of securities which they own ("OBOs") and those who do not object to their identity being made known to the issuers of the securities which they own ("NOBOs").
+Beneficial shareholders should note that only proxies deposited by Acasti shareholders who appear on the records maintained by Acasti's registrar and transfer agent as registered holders of Acasti common shares will be recognized for the purposes of attending and voting at the Acasti annual and special meeting.
 If Acasti common shares are listed in an account statement provided to a beneficial shareholder by a broker, then those Acasti common shares will, in all likelihood, not be registered in the shareholder's name.
 Such Acasti common shares will more likely be registered under the name of the shareholder's broker or an agent of that broker.
 Without specific instructions, brokers and their agents and nominees are prohibited from voting Acasti common shares for the broker's clients.
 Therefore, each beneficial shareholder should ensure that voting instructions are communicated to the appropriate person well in advance of the Acasti annual and special meeting.

 Although a beneficial shareholder may not be recognized directly at the Acasti annual and special meeting for the purposes of voting Acasti common shares registered in the name of such shareholders' broker, a beneficial shareholder may attend the Acasti annual and special meeting as proxyholder for the registered shareholder and vote the Acasti common shares in that capacity.
-A beneficial shareholder who wishes to attend the Acasti annual and special meeting at to vote their Acasti common shares as proxyholder for the registered shareholder, should enter their own name in the blank space on the voting instruction form and return the same to their broker (or the broker's agent) in accordance with the instructions provided by such broker.
-Alternatively, National Instrument 54-101-Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI54-101") allows a beneficial shareholder in Canada to submit to the applicable intermediary any document in writing that requests that the beneficial shareholder, or a nominee of the beneficial shareholder, to appoint das proxyholder.
-If such a request is received, the applicable intermediary must arrange, without expense to the beneficial shareholder, to appoint such beneficial shareholder or its nominee as a proxyholder and to deposit that proxy within the time specified in this proxy statement/prospectus, provided that the intermediary receives such written instructions from the beneficial shareholder at least one business day by 5 p.m.
+A beneficial shareholder who wishes to attend the Acasti annual and special meeting and to vote their Acasti common shares as proxyholder for the registered shareholder, should enter their own name in the blank space on the voting instruction form and return the same to their broker (or the broker's agent) in accordance with the instructions provided by such broker.
+Alternatively, National Instrument 54-101-Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI54-101") allows a beneficial shareholder in Canada to submit to the applicable intermediary any document in writing that requests that the beneficial shareholder, or a nominee of the beneficial shareholder, be appointed as proxyholder.
+If such a request is received, the applicable intermediary must arrange, without expense to the beneficial shareholder, to appoint such beneficial shareholder or its nominee as a proxyholder and to deposit that proxy within the time specified in this proxy statement/prospectus, provided that the intermediary receives such written instructions from the beneficial shareholder at least one business day prior to the time by which proxies are to be submitted at the Acasti annual and special meeting, with the result that such a written request must be received by 5 p.m.
 (Eastern Time) on the day which is at least three business days prior to the Acasti annual and special meeting.